Our blood moves throughout the body via blood vessels. Sometimes they’ll appear as bulging or popping veins in the hands and feet.

 What Causes Bulging Veins in the Hands and Feet?

-Aging: As we age, our skin gets thinner and less elastic, making our blood vessels more visible.
-Your vein valves weaken, which can cause blood to pool in your veins for a longer period of time.
-This enlarges the vein.
+- Aging: As we age, our skin gets thinner and less elastic, making our blood vessels more visible.
 It’s all a normal process of getting older.

-Hot Weather: Heat can make veins more prominent and enlarged.
-Hot temperatures also make it harder for veins to function properly.
+- Hot Weather: Heat can make veins more prominent and enlarged.
 They’ll work harder and become more visible.

-Hormone Imbalance: Pregnancy or menopause can lead to a hormone imbalance.
+- Hormone Imbalance: Pregnancy or menopause can lead to a hormone imbalance.
 One of the symptoms is bulging veins.
-Pregnancy may also put pressure on veins, making it harder for blood flow to get back to the heart.
+Varicose veins or bulging Pregnancy may also put pressure on veins, making it harder for blood flow to get back to the heart.

-Exercise: Bulging veins is common in those who do a lot of strength training exercises.
-Heavy lifting for long periods of time makes the blood flow increase.
+- Exercise: Heavy lifting for long periods of time can make the blood flow increase.
 The muscles harden, causing more visible blood vessels.
-Over-stretching also plays a major role in making veins pop out.
+Over-stretching can also play a role in making veins pop out.

-Body Fat Loss: Our skin has a layer of fat that serves as an insulator.
-When you lose weight, that layer thins and leads and makes veins more visible.
+- Body Fat Loss: Our skin has a layer of fat that serves as an insulator.
+When you lose weight, that layer thins, and can makes veins more visible.

-Ambulatory phlebectomy is the removal of the targeted veins via small incisions.
-Vein stripping and ligation close the vein that supplies blood to the targeted vein.
+- Ambulatory phlebectomy is the removal of the targeted veins via small incisions.
 While you’re under general anesthesia, your doctor will make an incision, tie off the vein, and remove it.
-The blood that used to run in the vein is automatically shifted.
-The closed vein eventually fades away.
+The blood that used to run in the vein is automatically shifted and the closed vein eventually fades away.

 Cosmetic or Medical, Bulging Veins Can be Fixed

-Bulging hand and feet veins aren’t a serious medical issue for the majority of people.
+Bulging hand and foot veins are not a serious medical issue for the majority of people.
 But if you’re concerned that your popping veins are something serious — or you don’t like the way they look — make an appointment with a vein doctor.

 If there’s a serious problem, they can recommend treatment.
-If you want them removed for cosmetic purposes, your doctor will have a suggestion on the best procedure for you.
+If you want them removed for cosmetic purposes, your doctor will make a suggestion for the best procedure.
 In the unlikely event, your bulging hand and feet veins are a sign of a more serious condition, your doctor will offer specific medical treatment.